funilrys/PyFunceble/docs/update/stable.rst

    $ pip3 install --user --upgrade PyFunceble

 .. note::
    We recommend the :code:`--user` flag which installs the required dependencies at the user level.
 More information about it can be found on `pip documentation`_.

 .. warning::
-   We do not recommend the :code:`--user` flag when using :code:`PyFunceble` into containers like - for example - Travis CI.
+   We do not recommend the :code:`--user` flag when using :code:`PyFunceble` into containers or CI engines.

 From GitHub
 """""""""""